petrroll/mff-stuff/multiagent_systems/notes.md

     - I.s of first order, second order (beliefs about beliefs), ...

 - intentional stance
-    - physical statence: understand the complete laws of the system
+    - physical stance: understand the complete laws of the system
     - design stance: understand reasons why and how it works, what's the purpose, not the underlying physical laws (teleological expl.)
     - intentional stance: use intentional system view for prediction
-        - physical design / descr might not be available / practical
+        - physical design / descr. might not be available / practical
-        - can be very sipmle, though sometimes too simplifying
+        - can be very simple, though sometimes too simplifying
         - Is there intenionality by itself or it only an interpretation?